Covid-19 Guest Information and Safety Measures

 Unfortunately, coronavirus has meant we’ve had to change a few things.
 All of these adjustments are to meet government guidance and to ensure the safety of our guests and staff.
 We’ve outlined changes at each stage of your stay below.

-All guests need to book in advance and confirm that they meet the guidelines regarding meeting people outside the household. https://www.gov.uk/guidance/meeting-people-from-outside-your-household-from-4-july.
-These currently require social distancing and hence separate rooms and showers for people not in the same household or support bubble.
+All guests need to book in advance and confirm that they meet the guidelines regarding meeting with others safely (social distancing). https://www.gov.uk/government/publications/coronavirus-covid-19-meeting-with-others-safely-social-distancing.
+These currently require separate rooms and showers for people not in the same household or legally permitted support bubble and much not exceed the ‘Rule of 6’.

 Once you have checked-in, you will have access to a front door key so the previous 11.30 pm curfew has gone.
 Please respect our neighbours and other guests who may be asleep if you are returning late and also make sure the front door is locked at all times when reception is closed.
 This is both for security and to help us comply with the new regulations.